 What we don’t: Short lifespan and doesn't fit standard-sized water bottle openings.

 The Katadyn BeFree is one of the most ubiquitous filters in the backcountry, used by everyone from trail runners to day hikers and backpackers.
 Like the Peak Squeeze above, the combination of screw-on filter and soft flask allows you to drink as you would from any standard water bottle, with the water passing directly through the filter on its way to your mouth.
-But the BeFree differs in a few ways: Its wider mouth makes refilling easier, and the whole setup is featherlight (just 2.6 oz) and noticeably more compact.
+But the BeFree differs in a few ways: Its wider mouth makes refilling easier, and the whole setup is featherlight (just 2.2 oz) and noticeably more compact.
 The recreational hiking crowd will likely want to stick with the more durable Peak Squeeze, but ultralight enthusiasts (including hikers, climbers, bikepackers, and runners) will be better served with the BeFree.

 If the Katadyn BeFree appeals to you, your other option is to purchase the HydraPak Filter Cap above and pair it with a soft flask.
-In our experience, the HydraPak is the runaway winner in terms of build quality and filter life—we’ve tested both filters extensively and the BeFree’s flow rate (especially after some use) is much slower than that of the HydraPak.
-And if you’re considering the BeFree for backpacking, you’ll also want to consider the Sawyer Squeeze, which has a longer filter life (a lifetime warranty, in fact), doesn’t clog as quickly, and can convert to an inline or gravity filter.
+In our experience, the HydraPak is the clear winner in terms of build quality and filter life—we’ve tested both filters extensively, and the BeFree’s flow rate (especially after some use) is much slower than that of the HydraPak.
+And if you’re considering the BeFree for backpacking, you’ll also want to consider the Sawyer Squeeze above, which has a longer filter life (a lifetime warranty, in fact), doesn’t clog as quickly, and can convert to an inline or gravity filter.
 But for a package deal that’s more streamlined than the Peak Squeeze, there’s a lot to like about the BeFree.

 See the Katadyn BeFree Water Filtration System 1.0L